ProLint/ProLint/README.md

 The main and only installation command is `docker-compose up`.
 It will create a Docker build that contains all of the software packages, python libraries and environment configuration required by ProLint to work.
 As such, this will take a few minutes to finish.

 You may get warning and notifications about missing files, but they are harmless.
-If Docker asks to share the image, make sure to click 'Share It'.
+If Docker asks to share the image, make sure to click **Share It** (I think this is Windows specific).

 When installation finishes, open a browser and navigate to: **127.0.0.1:8000** (not 0.0.0.0:8000).